mozz100/node-hoarder/README.md

-A node.js implementation of [backstop](https://github.com/obfuscurity/backstop).
+A node.js implementation of [backstop](https://github.com/obfuscurity/backstop) - well, actually, inspired by backstop but a tad different.

+Using [hoard](https://github.com/cgbystrom/hoard/) as a back end, enables the storage of time-series data by HTTP POST, and retrieval by HTTP GET.

 Licence
 -------